 A short walk along a trendy street lined with fancy restaurants and tour operators brings you to the shores of Lago de Nicaragua.
 As you walk along the shoreline you’ll eventually arrive at the Centro Turistico.
 I’m sure it’s busy in the right season… but it was pretty deserted when we arrived.

-We heard you could kayak around Las Isletas, a cluster of over 350 islands, some are inhabited by monkeys, some by people with their glorious private mansions, what a life.
-After talking to a local guy he drove us to his shop on the back of his motorbike and kitted us up with kayaks, paddles and life jackets.
+We heard you could kayak around Las Isletas, a cluster of over 350 islands; some are inhabited by monkeys, some by people with their mansions and their boats.
+After talking to a local guy he drove us to his shop on the back of his motorbike and kitted us out with kayaks, paddles and life jackets.
 It started out great, but we ended up getting caught up in the rough water and I really struggled to make any progress.

 The sun had set, it was absolutely pitch black and if this wasn’t sketchy enough at one point some creature that I couldn’t see had entered my kayak and was flopping around on my seat.
 This caused me to basically have a heart attack and almost capsize my boat trying to escape the monster.
+I was screaming so much that some local guys paddled over to see if I was being murdered.
 Once the thing had stopped moving I calmed down enough to eventually made it back to shore, only to realize that it was a very small, now very dead fish that had jumped in for the ride.
 Oops.

 To get to Granada from Leon you can take a 50 Cordoba ($2) taxi to the bus station and ask the locals to point you towards the right bus, which will only cost you 24 Cordoba and takes an hour.